Our Review Process

 What are the acute complications of diabetes mellitus?

 Being a diabetic patient, you must know the complications of diabetes well ahead of time to take precautions when needed.
 There are many short-term complications like Hypoglycemia in which the sugar levels do down drastically and Hyperosmolar hyperglycemic nonketotic syndrome in which the sugar levels reach so high that it may even cause death.
 Apart from these, long-term complications include kidney diseases, macrovascular problems, diabetic retinopathy, and diabetic neuropathy.
 It is highly important to control your sugar levels to avoid such complications.
+Also know about ayurvedic medicine for diabetes.

 What are the chronic complications of diabetes mellitus?